The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Notes

 Nutrition per serving (4 tots): Approximately 90 calories, 4g protein, 14g carbohydrates, 12g net carbs, 2g fiber, 3g sugar, 3g fat.
-Values vary depending on cheese and bread crumb type.
+Values vary depending on the cheese and bread crumb type.

 Let toddlers help shape the tots.
 The mixture is sticky enough that small hands can form rough shapes without the tots falling apart.
-Use a small cookie scoop for more uniform sizing, or let them go free-form — toddlers tend to eat food they helped make.
+Use a small cookie scoop for more uniform sizing, or let them go, free-form toddlers tend to eat food they helped make.

 Freezer storage: Freeze baked tots in a single layer on a tray until solid, then transfer to a freezer bag.
 Keeps for up to 3 months.
 Reheat directly from frozen in the oven at 375°F for 12–15 minutes or in an air fryer at 350°F for 8–10 minutes.